dhondta/python-tinyscript/docs/helpers.md

 `ts.thread` | decorator for turning a function into a thread `ts.threads_clean` | cleanup function for joining threads opened with `ts.thread`

-It also provides some other utility functions:
+It also provides some other utility functions, decorators, context managers and classes:

 **Name** | **Description**
 --- | ---
-`ts.BitArray` | slightly extended `BitArray` class from [`bitstring`](https://github.com/scott-griffiths/bitstring)
+`range2` | alternative to `range` that supports floats `ts.BitArray` | slightly extended `BitArray` class from [`bitstring`](https://github.com/scott-griffiths/bitstring)
 `ts.capture` | decorator for capturing `stdout` and `stderr` of a function `ts.Capture` | context manager for capturing `stdout` and `stderr` of a code block